Personal site to archive accessibility-related learnings, mostly focused on technical implementations.

 Over the last 25 years, I have spent most of my life sitting in front of some kind of digital display.
 Whether it was as an Enterprise-class Systems Engineer, developing motion detection and digital video surveillance systems, or apps to distribute 3d medical animations, I have been eternally waiting on some kind of "Please wait..." indicator.
 It wasn't until 2012 that I took the question "Do you know ARIA?" as a challenge to learn about accessibility.

-At that point, I took my understanding of web fundamentals (HTML, CSS, and JavaScript) and started thinking of the experiental impacts to end users, above and beyond just metrics and performance.
+At that point, I took my understanding of web fundamentals (HTML, CSS, and JavaScript) and started thinking of the experiental impacts to people, above and beyond just metrics and performance.
 Being heavily influenced by Jeffrey Zeldman, Eric Meyer, Douglas Crockford, Nicholas Zakas, Lea Verou, and Steve Souders was a great base for pure front end engineering.
 Added on top that of that was a lot of Steve Faulkner, Leonie Watson, and Derek Featherstone to round out my learnings in accessibility and make me a well rounded front end engineer.

-I am now on a mission to make sure that the web is inclusive to all users, making rich internet experiences available for all.
+I am now on a mission to make sure that the web is inclusive to all people, making rich internet experiences available for all.
 I believe a great user experience includes performance and accessibility.
 A few years back, I started speaking about digital accessibility at conferences as a way to get over my fear of public speaking.
 This is something I am still working on...

 When I am not trying to raise awareness for digital accessibility at front end and Accessibility conferences around the country, I am probably taking a nap or drinking Zombies at a Tiki bar.